CanDionGocer/UnrealEngine-GameSystems/PolarResearchSimulation/SimulationLogic.md

 While the simulation logic is implemented using Unreal Engine Blueprints, the underlying structure follows traditional algorithmic thinking.
 Blueprints are used as a visual representation of control flow, state transitions, and system communication rather than as a replacement for structured logic.

+## Visual Implementation Reference

+The following blueprint illustrates the Environmental State Manager, where environmental variables are updated and state transitions are handled.

+(See Media/environment_state_blueprint.png)

+The visual structure represents a state-based system where environmental conditions evolve dynamically based on predefined thresholds.